simwrapper/simwrapper.github.io/docs/topsheet-table.md

   operatingHours: 'opHours * sampleSize ^ (-0.662)'

   # drtFares: This uses the @filter function to select a subset of the rows in the CSV.
-  # So drtFares will be an array of rows from personMoneyEvents data where
+  # drtFares will be an array of rows from personMoneyEvents data where
   # the purpose field equals the string "drtFare"
   drtFares: '@filter(personMoneyEvents.purpose == drtFare)'

-  # userFare: drtFares above is an array, so set this to the SUM of the values in the
+  # userFare: drtFares above is an array, so this will be the SUM of the values in the
-  # sumAmount column.
-  # In general, if a calculation inside {brackets} refers to an array, the calculation will
-  # return the SUM of whatever values that expression refers to.
+  # sumAmount column of that filtered dataset.
   userFare: '{drtFares.sumAmount}'

   # the round() function does just that.